GLmaths/testing-theory/README.md

 # testing-theory
-This repository is the fork by by G. Lopez of
+This repository is the fork by G. Lopez of
 [this project](https://github.com/gbtito/testing-theory).
 The code here will be developed througout Lopez PhD thesis.